duganchen/codesearch/README.md

 The backend consists of both Sphinx and MySQL.

 An SQL file, *scripts/create_db.sql*, is provided to initialize MySQL.
+If you read through it, you'll see that it connects to mysql @localhost, so run it on the host the MySQL is deployed on.

 ## The Indexer